PacktPublishing/Algorithmic-Trading-with-Python/README.md

 # Algorithmic Trading with Python

 Materials for the Algorithmic Trading with Python workshop hosted by Jason Strimpel on September 27, 2025.
-Jason is the founder of PyQuant News Jason and has 20+ years in trading, risk, and quantitative finance across hedge funds, banks, and trading firms.
+Jason is the founder of [PyQuant News](https://www.pyquantnews.com/) Jason and has 20+ years in trading, risk, and quantitative finance across hedge funds, banks, and trading firms.
 He publishes practical Python workflows for quants and traders at PyQuant News.

 ##  Installation

-The fastest way to get Python, Jupyter, and the scientific stack is the Anaconda Distribution.
+The fastest way to get Python, Jupyter, and the scientific stack is the [Anaconda Distribution](https://www.anaconda.com/download).
 Download the installer for your OS and complete the setup.
 Open Anaconda Prompt (Windows) or Terminal (macOS/Linux) and verify your install with:

 ```
 conda list
 ```

 You should see a list of installed packages.
-See the included guide: Install Python with the Anaconda Distribution (PDF).
+See the included guide: Install [Python with the Anaconda Distribution (PDF)]()https://github.com/PacktPublishing/Algorithmic-Trading-with-Python/blob/main/01.%20Installation%20Instructions/01.%20Install_Python_with_the_Anaconda_Distribution.pdf.

 ## Install the Python libraries (recommended workflow)